anderbubble/beegfs-docs/docs/mirroring.rst

 .. figure: storage-service-mirror-odd.png

-   Figure 7: Storage Mirroring with odd Number of Servers
+   Storage Mirroring with odd Number of Servers

 In normal operation, one of the storage targets (or metadata servers) in a buddy group is labeled as primary, whereas the other is labeled